WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 The infrastructure also benefits co-ops, allowing them to collaborate to reach and cross-sell to the new consumers and members - a 'market commons' of digital and authentic consumer membership.
 This must respect the privacy of members, sharing by consent only what is necessary to transact - *ethical* cross-selling.

 Identity systems and ecosystems are in themselves complex: “Identity is a “Wicked” problem”[^8].
 There are many possible interactions between the different co-operatives and their members and there are many potential risks and pitfalls in digital identity.
-This project takes a sociocentric view of identity, something that is essentially human and rooted in the relationships between humans, not an individualistic, internalised identity, mapped crudely to a 'digital self'. [^11].
+This project takes a sociocentric view of identity, something that is essentially human and rooted in the relationships between humans, not an individualistic, internalised identity, mapped crudely to a 'digital self'. [^11]  "Digital identity today isn’t really human at all." [^25].
 It also acknowledges the importance of dialogue and 'storytelling' as an anchor of identity [^12].
-Reductionist attempts to create a 'digital identity' can even be dangerous, with risk of serious individual harm in some socio-political contexts. [^13]
+Reductionist attempts to create a 'digital identity' can even be dangerous, with risk of serious individual harm in some socio-political contexts. [^13]"Put starkly, many millions of people have been excluded, persecuted, and murdered with the assistance of prior identity architectures, and no other facet of information technology smashes into the human condition in quite the same way as digital identity" [^25]

 6. ## **Today’s Identity Solutions and Systems**
 Some platform cooperatives simply build trust-based communities in silos, which often require users and members to crudely share personal documents and credentials in order to collaborate across co-operative entities.
 Too much information is shared and scattered across the ecosystem.
 Many fall back on mainstream solutions (“sign in with..”
 Apple, Google, Facebook etc) from big tech companies that are easier to use, implement and support, but which may use ‘federated’ identity and sign-on to aggregate and systematically exploit user data.